doana01/doana01/README.md

 - 👋 Hi, I’m @doana -
-- 👀 I’m interested collaborating and working remote for a company -i love coding
+- 👀 I’m interested in collaborating and working remote for a company -i love coding
-- 🌱 I’m currently learning more of: PHP /WordPress for Developer, MERN Fullstack, REACT zero to mastery, JAVASCRIPT Fullstack..
+- 🌱 I’m currently learning more of: PHP /WordPress for Developer, MERN Fullstack, REACT zero to mastery, JAVASCRIPT Fullstack, UX/UI design..
 - 💞️ I’m looking to collaborate on my current project Mimoolah
 - 📫 How to reach me is by sending me a message on linkedin please - thanks Cheers!